OpenRA/book/README.md

 # The OpenRA Book

-Read [the book's introduction](./src/README.md) to get an idea of what this book covers.
+Read [the book's introduction](./src/README.md) to get an idea of what thisbook covers.

 ## Contact Us